audiocontentanalysis/audiocontentanalysis.github.io/index.md

 navigation_weight: 1
 ---

-[comment]: # (## under construction)
+[comment]: # (## in work)
-The 2nd edition is coming!
-Please note that this website is still under construction and certainly not as beautiful as it could/should be.
-Please let me know if you run into any problems.

-[An Introduction to Audio Content Analysis](http://ieeexplore.ieee.org/servlet/opac?bknumber=6266785) introduces standard base-line approaches to a variety of audio analysis and music information retrieval tasks and provides the reader with a multitude of pointers and references if interested.
+The 2nd edition of [An Introduction to Audio Content Analysis](https://ieeexplore.ieee.org/book/9965970) has been released.
+Similar to the [1st edition](http://ieeexplore.ieee.org/servlet/opac?bknumber=6266785), it introduces standard base-line approaches to a variety of audio analysis and music information retrieval tasks and provides the reader with a multitude of pointers and references if interested.
+The second edition of the book is restructured, modernized, and expanded and serves as a comprehensive guide on audio content analysis explaining how signal processing and machine learning approaches can be utilized for the extraction of musical content from audio.

 The book itself is accompanied by a range of free [resources](#resources) for learning, teaching, and developing audio analysis systems.

-The second edition of the book is restructured, modernized, and expanded.

-Targeting engineers, graduate students, and programmers with basic knowledge of signal processing, the book describes various analysis algorithms with their theoretical, technical, musical and perceptual background.
-"An Introduction to Audio Content Analysis) covers topics including low level feature extraction, fundamental frequency detection, key and chord recognition, onset and tempo detection, as well as tasks such as alignment and genre classification.
+Sample topics covered in "Introduction to Audio Content Analysis" include:

+* Digital audio signals and their representation, common time-frequency transforms, audio features
+* Pitch and fundamental frequency detection, key and chord
+* Representation of dynamics in music and intensity-related features
+* Beat histograms, onset and tempo detection, beat histograms, and detection of structure in music, and sequence alignment
+* Audio fingerprinting, musical genre, mood, and instrument classification

+An invaluable guide for newcomers to audio signal processing and industry experts alike, the book covers a wide range of introductory topics pertaining to music information retrieval and machine listening, allowing students and researchers to quickly gain core holistic knowledge in audio analysis and dig deeper into specific aspects of the field with the help of a large amount of references.

 ### resources